defiprime/defiprime1/defi_rates.md

     </div>
     <div class="description">*Loans with a fixed interest</div>
     <div class="description">**Loans as a part of margin trading platform</div>
-    <div class="description">*** Notional rates are fixed and available at various future maturities.
+    <div class="description">&#8224; Notional rates are fixed and available at various future maturities.
 Lowest borrow and highest lend rates are shown.</div>

 </section>